 In any type of personal injury case, proving negligence is the key to a successful claim for damages caused by the irresponsible actions of others.
 Premises liability cases are no exception.
 Premises liability involves any injuries or damages that occur on privately owned property that are the fault of the property owner.
 Every property owner, landowner, tenant, and business owner in Springfield, Mo., is responsible for keeping their property free of hazards to anyone lawfully present on their property.

 If you’ve been injured due to unsafe conditions on another person’s property, it’s good to have a solid understanding of the basics of premises liability laws.
 Any unsafe conditions on a property may be grounds for a claim made against the owner for any resulting injuries.
-Some examples of unsafe property conditions include the following:

 - Slip and fall accidents – One of the most commonly seen injuries in the country, slip and falls account for more than 8 million emergency room visits each year.
 They may result in bone fractures, internal damages, spinal cord injuries, brain damage, and possibly death.
 Older citizens are especially susceptible to slip and fall accidents.

 - Poor maintenance of the premises – This may include debris that presents a tripping hazard, failure to remove trash that may risk the health of those nearby, or blocked doorways that create a fire hazard.